Economy of India: Tourism

 The World Travel & Tourism Council calculated that tourism generated ₹15.24 trillion or 9.4% of the nation's GDP in 2017 and supported 41.622 million jobs, 8% of its total employment.
 The sector is predicted to grow at an annual rate of 6.9% to ₹32.05 trillion by 2028 (9.9% of GDP).
-Over 10 million foreign tourists arrived in India in 2017 compared to 8.89 million in 2016, recording a growth of 15.6%.
 The tourism industry contributes about 9.2% of India's GDP and employs over 42 million people.
 India earned $21.07 billion in foreign exchange from tourism receipts in 2015.
 International tourism to India has seen a steady growth from 2.37 million arrivals in 1997 to 8.03 million arrivals in 2015.
 Bangladesh is the largest source of international tourists to India, while European Union nations and Japan are other major sources of international tourists.
-In 2024, Ayodhya, particularly with the Ram Temple became Uttar Pradesh's top tourist destination, attracting more domestic and international visitors.
-Coorg became the top fastest growing destination and hill station in 2024.
-Less than 10% of international tourists visit the Taj Mahal, with the majority visiting other cultural, thematic and holiday circuits.
 Over 12 million Indian citizens take international trips each year for tourism, while domestic tourism within India adds about 740 million Indian travellers.

 India has a fast-growing medical tourism sector of its health care economy, offering low-cost health services and long-term care.
 In October 2015, the medical tourism sector was estimated to be worth US$3 billion.
 It is projected to grow to $7–8 billion by 2020.
 In 2014, 184,298 foreign patients traveled to India to seek medical treatment.

-Wedding Industry

-India's wedding industry has a size of $75 billion, second largest after China.
-It is the fourth largest industry in India.
-The wedding industry saw significant growth in 2023 as weddings became larger and more extravagant post the pandemic blues.
-Average guest size grew by nearly 15%, from 270 guests in 2022 to 310 in 2023.
-Celebrations also expanded, with couples now hosting an average of 4.2 functions, up from 3.2.A significant 27 lakh weddings fall in the ₹10-25 lakh range, reflecting the popularity of mid-range wedding budgets.
-Smaller budgets like ₹3 lakh and ₹6 lakh account for 10 lakh weddings each, while high-end weddings costing ₹1 crore or more make up 50,000 weddings.

-India hosts the highest number of weddings in the world each year, as per investment banking and capital market firm Jefferies.
-However, in terms of market size, the Indian wedding industry is still smaller than China's but almost twice as big as the US's.